iftekmahmud/iftekmahmud.github.io/blog/shodan/README.md

 ### 3. Heartbleed-Vulnerable Apache Servers

 - **Query:** `vuln:CVE-2014-0160 product:Apache country:IN`
 - **Purpose:** Finds Apache servers potentially affected by the Heartbleed bug in India.
-Note that Shodan’s vuln filter may include unverified results.
+Note that Shodan's vuln filter may include unverified results.
-- **VAPT Use:** Validate with a Heartbleed scanner (e.g., testssl.sh) on authorized IPs to confirm exploitability.
+- **VAPT Use:** Validate with a Heartbleed scanner (e.g., `testssl.sh`) on authorized IPs to confirm exploitability.

 ### 4. Unauthenticated MongoDB Instances